@AL21

 Adaptive Design

-While building the prototype, I simultaneously developed the design library.
-I chose not to build the library beforehand due to time constraints and the priority of refining the UX.
-Since design components can easily be updated later, it was more efficient to do both tasks at once rather than waiting for a fully built library before starting.
+While building the mobile prototype, I simultaneously developed the design library at the same time.
+I chose not to build the library beforehand due to time constraints and the priority of refining the UX first.
+Since design components/tokens can easily be updated later, it was more efficient to do both tasks at once rather than waiting for a fully built library before starting.

-Pictured above: Design library and link to mobile prototype.
+Pictured above: Design library and link to Prototype.